akhilesh1709/PetPonks-AI-Dog-diseases-predictor/README.md

 ## Contributing

 We welcome contributions to improve DogHealth AI.
 Please feel free to fork the repository, make changes, and submit pull requests.

-## Disclaimer

-This application is for educational purposes only and should not be used as a substitute for professional veterinary advice.
-If you're concerned about your dog's health, please consult with a qualified veterinarian.